jle034/rshell/grep/README.md

 You would type in the following command to search through multiple files:

 ```
-$ grep ‘cout’ examples/main.cpp examples/ex1.cpp
+$ grep ‘cout’ examples/ex1.cpp examples/ex2.cpp
 ```

-You could also save yourself some trouble by searching through the directory instead of typing out each individual file.
+You could also save yourself some trouble by recursively searching through the directory instead of typing out each individual file.
 We will be talking about grep options in a bit more detail later, but here is just an introduction to one of the many options.
 You can recursively search through a directory by including the ‘-r’ option as follows: